alexhkurz/SmartContractsSummer2022/Tutorial/README.md

 # Tutorial

-How to get started learning about smart contracts, etc, ...
+How to get started on smart contracts.

 ## I am new to smart contracts: